ykasm/data-scraping/README.md

-# 📊 Apple Stock Data Scraper
+# 📊 Apple Stock Data Scraping

 This Python project scrapes historical stock data for Apple Inc. (AAPL) from Yahoo Finance and saves it in a CSV file.
 It’s a great way to learn **web scraping** and **data handling** with Python.